 - March 11th, 2013 » Legacy App Rejuvenation

 - April 01st, 2008 » Drinking your Guice too quickly?

 - April 26th, 2007 » Introducing Branch By Abstraction

-From the 2008 article - that introduced Most Depended-on and least depending component as a strategy - an attempt to find a visual metaphor for entanglement/detanglement:
+From the 2008 article - that introduced Most Depended on and least depending component first as a strategy - an attempt to find a visual metaphor for entanglement/detanglement: